abcsFrederick/non-B_gfa/README.md

 # non-B-gfa
 gfa programs for Non-B site at NCI/FNLCR

-Suite of programs developed at NCI-Frederick/Frederick National Lab to find sequences associated with non-B DNA forming motifs
+gfa is a Suite of programs developed at NCI-Frederick/Frederick National Lab to find sequences associated with non-B DNA forming motifs

 DNA exists in many possible conformations that include the A-DNA, B-DNA, and Z-DNA forms; of these, B-DNA is the most common form found in cells.
 The DNAs that do not fall into a right-handed Watson-Crick double-helix are known as non-B DNAs and comprise cruciform, triplex, slipped (hairpin) structures, tetraplex (G-quadruplex), left-handed Z-DNA, and others.
 Several recent publications have provided significant evidence that non-B DNA structures may play a role in DNA instability and mutagenesis, leading to both DNA rearrangements and increased mutational rates, which are hallmark of cancer.